< Updated 19APR19 >

 Building Attention through Hand Feeding

-If you have a dog which has a hard time remaining focused on you try hand feeding him for a few weeks.
+If you have a dog which has a hard time remaining focused on you, try hand feeding him for a few weeks.
 Instead of placing your dog’s bowl on the floor, you are going to sit down on the floor with the bowl in your lap.
-Every piece of kibble will come from your hands.
+At least twenty pieces of kibble will come from your hands instead of the bowl.
 Follow this protocol:

-- Select a quiet place with as few distractions as possible (no other pets, children, noises, etc.),
+- Select a quiet place with as few distractions as possible (no other pets, children, noises, ),

 - Take a handful of kibble and offer it to your dog, allowing him to eat out of your hand.
 Do this for his entire ration of kibble.